KylinDC/co-canvas/README.md

     -   **Host Actions**: The host can "Close Room", making it read-only for everyone.
     -   **Member Actions**: Members can "Leave Room" to remove it from their list.

+## 🐛  Known Issues
+-  Tldraw frontend board has an issue with read-only mode, even set the editor as read-only, but it's still editable.

 ## 🏃‍♂️ Getting Started

 ### Prerequisites